When you’re in pain, it can be hard to stay focused enough to advocate for the care you need. Being prepared can help.

 Find the right doctor

 Write out a script or bulleted list of what you want to cover with the doctor.
 You’ll have a short amount of time, and you’ll need to cover a lot of information quickly.
-Don’t feel silly bringing in your script or notebook to the doctor.
-This is common, and it will help you keep on track if you get flustered.
+Don’t feel silly bringing in your script to the doctor.
+This is common, and it will help you keep on track.

 During the appointment